OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

     vendor/bin/oe-console oe:module:deploy-configurations

- .. todo: we need to mention https://github.com/OXID-eSales/deployment-tools to be installed
+ .. todo: #Igor: we need to mention https://github.com/OXID-eSales/deployment-tools to be installed

 Provide ``--shop-id`` option if you are using an OXID eShop Enterprise Edition and it is only for one shop.

 .. code:: bash

     vendor/bin/oe-console oe:module:deploy-configurations --shop-id=1

+ .. todo: #Igor check:

 .. important:: When command is executed module data in configuration files will overwrite data in database.